 - Having a Plan

-Most felons going to prison had no real assets.
-The bills they had were mainly debts accumulated during the time when they were deep into their criminal lifestyle.
-Those might have included old gambling debts, loans from families or friends, or other financial obligations of a less than an honest source.
+Those might have been old gambling debts, loans from families or friends, or other financial obligations from a less than an honest source.

-Most of these were the type that wouldn’t be reported to the credit bureau or show up on a credit report.
+In fact, most of these aren’t ones that are reported to a credit bureau or show up on your credit score.

-These are the ones felons would just as soon forget about, and typically do, when they go to prison.
-Following a lengthy prison sentence, these debts may be forgotten about, depending on the relationship felons have with those individuals.
+Following a lengthy prison sentence, these debts may be forgotten about, depending on the relationship you have with those individuals.
 These may be common examples.

 Not all who go to prison are unemployed and broke.
 Some have jobs, assets, mortgages, bills, and credit card debt.